pedrotorreao/DSA/Big-O/README.md

 A **constant** runtime means that no matter the size of the input, the performance of the algorithm will be the same.
 Since this algorithm runtime does not depend on the size of the input, the number of operations remains constant and does not increase as the input size grows.

-It is good to mention, however, that a constant runtime does not mean that something happens instantaneously, but that the runtime will always be the same no matter how large is the dataset.
+It is good to mention, however, that a constant runtime does not mean that something happens instantaneously, but that the runtime will always be the same no matter how large the dataset is.

 > Example: In the function `getMax` below, no matter the values of `a` and `b`, `getMax` always performs the same amount of operations.